ShockHash: Near Optimal-Space Minimal Perfect Hashing Beyond Brute-Force: Bipartite ShockHash

-\myparagraph{Filter Effectiveness.} In each of the partitions, we look at $n$ keys mapping to $n/2$ positions.
-A seed passes the filter if every output value is hit at least once.
-This event has a probability of less than $(1-e^{-2})^{n/2} \approx 0.865^{n/2}$ because when fixing a specific output value, it is never hit with probability $(1 - 1/n)^{n/2}$.
-The real probability is actually smaller (around $0.836^{n/2}$) because the events of each output value are correlated.
-The upper bound suggests that if we pair up only the hash functions passing the filter then we will be considering at most $((e/2)^{n/2} \cdot (1-e^{-2})^{n/2})^2 \approx 1.175^n$ pairs.
+In each of the partitions, we look at $n$ keys mapping to $n/2$ positions.
+Similar to \cref{lem:filterProbability}, the probability of passing the filter is $0.836^{n/2}$ \cite{walzer2024probability}.
+This suggests that if we pair up only the hash functions passing the filter then we will be considering at most $((e/2)^{n/2} \cdot 0.836^{n/2})^2 \approx 1.136^n$ pairs.
+Refer to \cref{s:analysis} for details.

 \myparagraph{The Bipartite ShockHash Algorithm.} The following paragraph describes our new bipartite ShockHash algorithm.
-We maintain a set of seed candidates that are surjective on $[n/2]$.
-We linearly check seeds until we find a seed $s_0$ that is surjective.
-Given that new candidate, we combine it with all previous candidates $s_1$ by checking if the graph defined by the two hash functions $h_0: x \mapsto h_{s_0}(x)$ and $h_1: x \mapsto n/2 + h_{s_1}(x)$ is orientable.
-If it is orientable (meaning that we find a collision-free assignment from each key to one of the candidate hash values), we have found a perfect hash function.
-We only need to store the assignment from keys to their candidate hash function ($h_0$ or $h_1$) in a retrieval data structure and the two seeds $s_0$ and $s_1$.
-If the combination with none of the previous seed candidates leads to an orientable graph, we add the new candidate $s_0$ to the set of surjective candidates and search for the next one. \Cref{fig:pseudocode} gives a pseudocode for this algorithm.
+We maintain a pool of seed candidates that are surjective on $[n/2]$.
+To find a new candidate, we linearly check hash function seeds until we find a seed $s_0$ that gives a surjective hash function.
+Given that new candidate, we try to combine it with all previous candidates $s_1$ from the pool.
+More precisely, we check if the graph defined by the nodes $[n]$ and the edges $\{\{h_{s_0}(x), h_{s_1}(x) + n/2\} \mid x \in S\}$ is a pseudoforest.
+If it is a pseudoforest, we have found a perfect hash function.
+We only need to store the assignment from keys to their candidate hash function ($h_{s_0}$ or $h_{s_1}$) in a retrieval data structure, as well as the two seeds $s_0$ and $s_1$.
+If the combination with none of the previous seed candidates leads to a pseudoforest, we add the new candidate $s_0$ to the set of surjective candidates and search for the next one. \Cref{fig:pseudocode} gives a pseudocode for this algorithm and \cref{fig:shockhash1vs2filters} illustrates the idea of filtering hash functions before putting them in the pool.